-The Republic suspended foreign exchange trading on January 23, 2003, and on February 5, 2003, the Government adopted a series of exchange agreements, decrees and regulations establishing a new exchange control regime.
-The Foreign Currency Administration Commission ("CADIVI") administers, manages and controls the new exchange control regime.
-Purchases and sales of foreign currencies are centralized in Banco Central.
-The Ministry of Finance, together with Banco Central, is in charge of setting the exchange rate with respect to the U.S. dollar and other currencies.
+The Republic suspended foreign exchange trading on January 23, 2003 in response to a significant decrease in the amount of foreign currency generated from the sale of oil and an extraordinary increase in the demand for foreign currency which combined to produce a decline in the level of the Republic's international reserves.
+On February 5, 2003, the Government adopted a series of exchange agreements, decrees and regulations establishing a new exchange control regime.
+The Foreign Currency Administration Commission ("CADIVI"), administers, manages and controls the new exchange control regime.
+Purchases and sales of foreign currencies are centralized in Banco Central de Venezuela ("Banco Central").
+The Ministry of Popular Power for Economy and Finance (the "Ministry of Finance"), together with Banco Central, is in charge of setting the exchange rate with respect to the U.S. dollar and other currencies.